chassyflow/actions-upload/README.md

 ### Architecture

-Architecture indicates the architecture of the deployment target.
+Architecture indicates the cpu architecture of the uploaded artifact is compatible with.
 The following list contains the accepted values for `architecture`:

 - `AMD64`